What Are the Best Destinations for Solo Female Travelers?

 Here you will find boutique food shops, craft beer, fine wines, and gourmet coffee.
 Torvehallerne has several tapas-style bars, with a variety of food choices, perfect for lunch or early evening snack.

-Torvehallerne is located just minutes away from Norreport Street train station.
+Torvehallerne is located just minutes away from the Norreport Street train station.

 If you are looking to experience a wide range of Copenhagen cuisine, you must visit Reffen.
 This place is packed with street food vendors, it replaces Paper Island after its recent closing.
 Reffen is not normally open during winter but is fully-functioning in spring, summer, and autumn.